rubenvoss/devops-rails/setup_server.md

 maxretry = 4
 ```

-# Setting up your server
-**Add autocompletion, so you can use tab to autocomplete filenames.**
+## Add autocompletion, so you can use tab to autocomplete filenames.
 ```
 sudo apt update
 sudo apt install bash-completion